 In January of 1975, the first class of physician assistant students entered the program which was founded by the College of Medicine and Dentistry of New Jersey-Rutgers Medical School and Rutgers University-School of Arts and Sciences.
-The program was developed by individuals from both institutions as a result of information gathered from local physicians in NJ regarding their interest in hiring a PA.
 At that time PAs were not authorized to practice, but it was believed by the time the first class graduated in May of 1977, legislation would be enacted.
 No one knew that it would be 15 years before this would be true.

 In the meantime, the School of Health Professions (SHP) in Newark had opened its doors in 1976 and assumed responsibility for the PA program.
-However, the program remained in Piscataway because of its affiliation with the Robert Wood Johnson Medical School faculty who teach many of the first year basic science courses.
+The PA Program remained in Piscataway because of its affiliation with the Robert Wood Johnson Medical School faculty who taught many of the first year basic science courses.
 The College of Medicine and Dentistry became the University of Medicine and Dentistry and the UMDNJ – SHP PA Program was named for its school affiliations.

 Until 1992 graduates of the Program found jobs outside of NJ.
 But in 1992, after years of lobbying by the program faculty and other members of the New Jersey State Society of Physician Assistants, legislation was passed allowing for PA practice in New Jersey.

 In 1997, the Program awarded its first Master’s degrees to its graduates with the degree conferred by Rutgers-SHP.
 Prior to that point, students were awarded a Bachelor’s degree from Rutgers University and a Certificate of Completion from UMDNJ.